aovabo/console-careerpage-chatbot.py/README.md

 1. **Define Tasks**

-   Configure your evaluation tasks in `.multinear/config.yaml`.
-Each task represents a specific input scenario for the customer support bot, and defines how to evaluate the output.
+   Configure your evaluation tasks in `.console/config.yaml`.
+Each task represents a specific input scenario for the career page chat bot, and defines how to evaluate the output.

 2. **Execute Experiments**

-   Run `Multinear` platform.
+   Run `console` platform.

     ```bash
     # Using uv
-    uv run multinear web_dev
+    uv run console web_dev

     # Using pyenv / virtualenv
-    multinear web_dev
+    consoletinear web_dev
     ```

    Open http://127.0.0.1:8000 and start experimenting.